M1dnightNinja/gradle-multi-version/README.md

 ## Overview
 This project is designed to allow you to compile your Java code for multiple versions of the JVM.
-Much of the code is based on [Melix's multi-release jars](https://github.com/melix/mrjar-gradle-plugin) gradle plugin.
+Much of the code is based on [Melix's multi-release jars plugin](https://github.com/melix/mrjar-gradle-plugin) gradle plugin.
 However, this plugin does not utilize multi-release jars.
 Instead, it compiles the same codebase for each version of the JVM you want to target, and produces a single artifact for each.
 Note that this plugin is still in development and things will likely change.